-As the interim head coach, Mahon led the Buccaneers to a 5-4 record.
-Under Mahon, 15 Buccaneers have earned NJCAA All-American and All-Conference honors.
-Corrion Ballard, D'Anthony Hopkins and Earnest Patterson earned both All-American and All-Confonference honors, while Ballard was also named the All-Conference Co-Defensive Player of the Year in 2016.
-Jake Monroe, Kendall Sheffield, Tre Newton, Hanner Shipley, Javier Edwards, Evan Wick, Drew Kirkpatrick, Colton Knapp, Jai Edwards, Dominique Harrison, Caleb Hill, and Tre'veon Hamilton also earned All-Conference honors.
+Under Mahon, 30 Buccaneers have earned NJCAA All-America and All-Conference honors.
+Antwuan Jackson Jr., Vonte Davis, Corrion Ballard, D'Anthony Hopkins, and Earnest Patterson earned both All-America and All-Conference honors.
+Jackson was named the SWJCFC Most Valuable Player in 2017, and Ballard was named the All-Conference Co-Defensive Player of the Year in 2016.
+Chadwick Thibodeaux, Reed Bowman, Devin Williams, Carlos Grace, Dandre Reed, William Gilchrist, Jalan Cooper, Dominique Harrison, Ryan Buckley, Clayton Woods, Zechariah Hopkins, Brennon Davis, Nate Betts, Jake Monroe, Kendall Sheffield, Tre Newton, Hanner Shipley, Javier Edwards, Evan Wick, Drew Kirkpatrick, Colton Knapp, Jai Edwards, Dominique Harrison, Caleb Hill, and Tre'veon Hamilton also earned All-Conference honors.

 Before his successful run at Tyler, Mahon served one season as running backs coach at Texas A&M University-Commerce (2004).
 In 2003 and 2004, Mahon was the running backs/receivers coach at Feather River (Calif.)
 College.

-As a player, Mahon was a quarterback at Eastern Oregon University where he was a four-year letter winner.
+A native of La Grande, Ore., Mahon played quarterback at Eastern Oregon University, where he was a four-year letter winner.

-Mahon earned his bachelors of science degree in history at Eastern Oregon University and his masters of education in health and kinesiology from the University of Texas at Tyler.
+Mahon earned his Bachelor of Science degree in history at Eastern Oregon University and his Master of Education in health and kinesiology from the University of Texas at Tyler.

-Mahon and his wife, Pam, reside in Brenham with their son, Ty, and two Beagles, Drew and Kate.
+Mahon and his wife, Pam, reside in Brenham with their sons, Ty and Eli, and two beagles, Drew and Kate.